 Pupil Premium & Year 7 Catch up Intended Spend

-During 2018-19 Pupil Premium funds are being used to improve student achievement either directly or by increasing student engagement in education.
-We aim to use funds in ways that are in line with best practice, as identified by Sutton Trust and others.
+During 2019-20 Pupil Premium funds are being used to improve student achievement either directly or by increasing student engagement in education.
+We aim to maximise the impact of the Pupil Premium and ensure that entitled students receive the opportunity for additional support.

 - Marking; assessment and feedback have been improved.

 - Staff training has focussed on: effective use of feedback; improving independent learning; strategies for supporting students and sharing insights.

 - There has been a programme of sharing best practice across the school.

 - Collaboration with other schools in the area has enabled broader sharing of best practice.